astridv/FrontendMentorChallenges/article-preview-component/README.md

 The component has been tested in Chrome, Firefox, Firefox Developer and Safari.
 Note that I'm using some properties (e.g.`place-items`) and `CSS variables` that are *not* supported by IE.

 ## Alphabetizing CSS properties
 Something new I tried out for this challenge was to alphabetize the CSS properties.
 This was a pain at first, but luckily I quickly found I could set a VSC shortcut to help me out.
-It was pretty neat as I discovered some places where I had acciedentally set a property twice 🤦‍♀️
+It was pretty neat as I discovered some places where I had accidentally set a property twice 🤦‍♀️